-[†] The VISTA-15/VISTA-15CN contains an Exit Delay Reset feature that allows the user to exit (fault), close the door (restore the fault), then re-enter (fault again) the premises within the exit delay time period.
-Upon reentering, a new exit delay time period is begun with the keypad annunciating three rapid beeps.
-This feature only resets the exit delay one time for each arming session.
+The FA148C/FA148C-CN contains an Exit Delay Reset feature which allows the user to exit (fault), close the door (restore the fault), then re-enter (fault again) the premises within the exit delay time period.
+Upon re-entering, a new exit delay time period is begun with the keypad annunciating three rapid beeps.
+This feature will only reset the exit delay one time for each arming session.